MeaCulpitt/SignalCast/docs/Validator.md

 Validators evaluate miner reasoning traces using:

-1. **Consistency checks:** Does the stated pain point actually appear in the referenced tweet/review?
+1. **Consistency checks:** Does the stated relevance actually match the referenced evidence?
 2. **Technographic verification:** Is the target actually using the competitor's product?
 3. **Temporal logic:** Does the timing rationale align with observable events?
 4. **Semantic coherence:** Does the reasoning make logical sense?